JakaCikac/UWEnhancement/UIEC2Net_readme.md

 - proposed some idea like using GAN or NeRF

 ...
-And after several experiment, we got the best approach for this task: Underwater Image Enhancement Convolution Neural Network using 2 Color Space (UIEC<sup>2</sup>Net).
+And after several experiments, we got the best approach for this task: Underwater Image Enhancement Convolution Neural Network using 2 Color Space (UIEC^2Net).

 ![image](img/fig1.png)

-UIEC<sup>2</sup>Net is an end-to-end model that using RGB and HSV color space to enhance underwater image.
+UIEC^2Net is an end-to-end model that using RGB and HSV color space to enhance underwater image.
 It has three main blocks:

 1. RGB pixel-level block to denoising and removing color cast
 2. HSV global adjust block to adjust underwater image lighting (including color and saturation) globally
 3. Attention block for combining these two blocks output images

 ```bibtex
 @article{DBLP:journals/corr/abs-2103-07138,